 The new editor has come up with a default ‘Table’ block.
 It lets you add tables to your WordPress posts/pages.
 But the problem is, it’s very basic.
 You cannot make advanced tables with the block.

-To add advanced and dynamic tables in WordPress, you need to use a separate plugin for that.
+To add advanced and beautiful tables in WordPress, you need to use a dedicated WordPress plugin.

 Let’s get started.

-WP Table Builder is a brand new ‘Drag & Drop’ WordPress Table Plugin.
-It makes it insanely easy to create dynamic and responsive tables in WordPress.
+WP Table Builder is a ‘Drag & Drop’ WordPress Table Plugin.
+It makes it insanely easy to create beautiful and responsive tables in WordPress.

-You can create any type of tables like comparison tables, product list tables, pricing tables, etc. The drag and drop interface has 5 elements – Text, Image, List, Button, and Star Rating.
+You can create any type of table like comparison tables, product list tables, pricing tables, etc. The drag-and-drop interface has 7 elements – Text, Image, List, Button, Star Rating, Custom HTML, and Shortcode.

 Another interesting thing about the plugin is, it has a cell management mode that allows you to add and remove rows and columns.
 You can also merge and split cells.

-Advanced Gutenberg comes from the folks over JoomUnited which is an enhancement over the default table block.
+PublishPress Blocks comes with a table block that’s an enhancement over the default table block.
 It provides you with several useful features, and it’s completely free.

-This plugin offers a whole array of different blocks; out of which the ‘Advanced Table’ block is what we are looking forward.
+This plugin offers a whole array of different blocks; out of which the ‘Table – PublishPress’ block is what we are looking forward to.

-Once you install the plugin, you will find an additional section called Advanced Gutenberg on your dashboard.
+Once you install the plugin, you will find an additional section called PublishPress Blocks on your dashboard.
 Clicking on it, you will be prompted to create a profile and the type of users who can use this profile.
 Once you have set your profile, you can add a table to your page using that profile.